 Contact the Brown Firm PLLC For More Information

 The agencies we have mentioned above are not your only option for seeking legal redress for unlawful discrimination at the workplace.
 At the Brown Firm PLLC, we have experience protecting individuals and classes of individuals who, just like you, have been discriminated against.
 Call us today or message us online and talk to our experienced employment law attorneys.
-We offer free initial consultations by phone or at our office to ensure that you understand your rights and legal options.
+We offer initial consultations by phone or at our office to ensure that you understand your rights and legal options.